KainatZahraa/ai-enriched-wiki/README.md

 ## How It Works

-Intern learns something
+1. Intern learns something
-↓
-Writes a structured page (What I Learned / Key Concepts / Mistakes / References) ↓
+2. Writes a structured page (What I Learned / Key Concepts / Mistakes / References)
-Sets page Status → "Draft"
+3. Sets the page's Status to "Draft"
-↓
-Automation (n8n) detects the change
+4. Automation (n8n) detects the change
-↓
-AI (Gemini) generates: TLDR, FAQs, Quiz, Related Topics, Suggested Next Learning ↓
+5. AI (Gemini) generates: TLDR, FAQs, Quiz, Related Topics, Suggested Next Learning
-Page is updated automatically, Status → "Enriched"
+6. Page is updated automatically, Status flips to "Enriched"
-↓
-Wiki grows, page by page, intern by intern
+7. The wiki grows, page by page, intern by intern

 ## Tech Stack